SUKHMAN-SINGH-1612/IBM-AI-Engineering/README.md

 ## License
 This repository is provided under the [MIT License](./LICENSE).
 Please review the license before using or contributing to this repository.

+## Feedback and Contact
+I welcome any feedback, suggestions, or questions you may have about the projects or the repository.
+Feel free to reach out to me via email at [sukhmansinghbhogal@gmail.com](mailto:sukhmansinghbhogal@gmail.com)